hashicorp/vault/api/SPEC.md

 parameters you must give it.

-If an authentication method is already enabled, then this can be used to change the configuration.
-Multiple authentication methods with the same type but different settings cannot be enabled at this time in Vault.
+If an authentication method is already enabled, then this can be used to change the configuration, including even the type of the configuration.

 + Request (application/json)

         {
+            "type": "type",
             "key": "value",
             "key2": "value2"
         }